strahinjaobradovicso/strahinjaobradovicso/README.md

 ### Hi there 👋
 I'm Strahinja!

-Altough I don't drink :coffee: often and I'm not crazy about the :new_moon: theme,\
+Although I don't drink :coffee: often and I'm not crazy about the :new_moon: theme,\
 I still feel like a proper software developer. 🚀

 Welcome to my creative corner! :seedling: